vegaprotocol/vega.xyz/src/content/faqs/0003-what-are-the-risks/index.cn.md

 ---
-title: What is Alpha Mainnet?
+title: What are the risks of using Alpha Mainnet?
 ---

 Alpha Mainnet is the first mainnet release of Vega Protocol with trading enabled.